Evaluating Visual Properties via Robust HodgeRank: Experiments

 \subsubsection{PC-VQA Dataset}

-The first dataset, PC-VQA, collected by \cite{MM11}, contains $38,400$ paired comparisons of the LIVE dataset \cite{LIVE} (Fig. \ref{datavideos}) from 209 random observers.
+The first dataset, PC-VQA, collected by \citep{MM11}, contains $38,400$ paired comparisons of the LIVE dataset \citep{LIVE} (as shown in Fig.\ref{datavideos}) from 209 random observers.
 An attractive property of this dataset is that the paired comparison data is complete and balanced.
-As LIVE includes 10 different reference videos and 15 distorted versions of each reference, for a total of 160 videos, the complete comparisons of this video database requires $10 \times { 16 \choose 2 } =1200 $ comparisons.
+As LIVE includes 10 different reference videos and 15 distorted versions of each reference, for a total of 160 videos, the complete comparisons of this video database require $10 \times { 16 \choose 2 } =1200 $ comparisons.
 Therefore, $38,400$ comparisons correspond to 32 complete rounds.